random-cuber/contextmenu_folder/README.md

 Manual Install
 --------------
-Installation is done in two steps: providing resources and configuration activation.
+Installation can be done in two steps: providing resources and activating configuration.

 1) Provision plugin resources.
 For example, for [roundcube on archlinux][roundcube_arch]: